gingore/marketplace/README.md

 A modern marketplace application built with Next.js, Tailwind CSS, and Supabase.

+## ⚠️ Important Setup Note

+**You MUST run the `database.sql` script in your Supabase dashboard before using the app!** The app will not work without the database tables and policies.

 ## Features

 📝 **Create Listing**: Users can upload photos and fill in title, description, price, email, and category